-Based on your Lao trademark, you can file an international application at DIP designating all the members of the Madrid Union where you wish your mark to be protected.
-The application is forwarded to WIPO for examination, registration and publication.
+Based on your Trinidad and Tobago's trade mark, you can file an international application at TTIPO designating all the members of the Madrid Union where you wish your mark to be protected.
+The application is forwarded to WIPO for examination, registration, and publication.
 Once your mark has been recorded by WIPO in the International Register, it is notified to each of the designated Madrid Union members.
 Those members must decide whether they grant protection to your mark in their territories within very strict time limits.
-In case a designated member does not communicate any objection within a given period from the date of notification (which may be of 12 months, 18 months, or slightly longer than 18 months in case of opposition by a third party), the mark under international registration is deemed protected within the territory of that member as if the same had been registered directly with the IP office of that member.
+Where a designated member does not communicate any objection within a given period from the date of notification (which may be 12 months, 18 months, or longer than 18 months in case of opposition by a third party), the mark under international registration is deemed protected within the territory of that member as if the same had been registered directly with the intellectual property (IP) office of that member.

 2.2.2.
-CENTRAL MANAGEMENT OF YOUR TRADEMARKS
+CENTRAL MANAGEMENT OF YOUR TRADE MARKS

-Once your international registration (IR) has been obtained and your mark is protected by one or more designated Madrid Union members, you will be able to manage your rights very easily by following online procedures at a single point (WIPO) to: (i) renew your trademark rights every 10 years; (ii) extend protection to new markets at any time; and (iii) request the central recording of various types of modifications to your registration (assignment of rights, change of name or address, limitations, renunciations).
+Once your international registration (IR) has been obtained and your mark is protected by one or more designated Madrid Union members, you will be able to manage your rights very easily by following online procedures at a single point (WIPO) to:

+- I. renew your trade mark rights every 10 years; - II. extend protection to new markets at any time; and - III. request the central recording of various types of modifications to your registration (assignment of rights, change of name or address, limitations, renunciations).